 - Optimal health is the primary goal of holistic medical practice.
 It is the conscious pursuit of the highest level of functioning and balance of the physical, environmental, mental, emotional, social and spiritual aspects of human experience, resulting in a state of being fully alive.
 Optimal health is well-being far beyond the absence of illness.

 We have the BEST staff EVER!
 We all are a perfect team.
 Dawn is the medical assistant,

-Sue is the receptionist, Gayle is the biller, Laura C is the helper all over 2 days a week,
+Sue is the receptionist, Gayle is the biller, Kelsey is the new helper all over 3 days a week,

-and Laura P does the filing.
+and Audrey does the filing.
 In reality we all work together and help make our office so

 pleasant and healing!
 Of course our dog, Maizey, is the greatest healer of all!